nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 ## Common Blazory Things To Know and Understand

+- Blazor SSR can be static or dynamic, meaning the server can render static or dynamic pages based on queries and routing.
+This is _not the same_ as Interactive Server configuration though.
+- Blazor Interactive Server means client-side Events can be created and handled before, during, or after page rendering.
+There are render and re-render side-effects that must be considered.
+Also, interactivity can be set for Server SSR, and for Web Assembly projects.
 - To _register_ a data access service to the Blazor Server application, implement a Data Model and a Service that can call an ORM or obtain the data from a file or REST call (etc), then register the data access Service in `Program.cs` like `builder.Services.AddSingleton<DataGetterService>();`.
 - OnInitializedAsync(): Event fires when component's initialization is complete and it has received initial parameters but the page has not rendered yet.
 Override this method to fetch data asynchronously.
 - Work with data access services by using the Blazor Directive `@inject`.